ACK alert management

 prom.etcd.notHealthy.down

-The kube-scheduler schedules Pods.
-If unavailable, it may prevent new Pods from starting.
+The kube-scheduler schedules pods.
+If unavailable, new pods may not start.

 Managed Service for Prometheus